Monday, December 25, 2017

 Every creche, from the simplest set to the great elaborate Italian baroque presepi, such as the annual display at the Metropolitan Museum, has a pretty standard cast of characters, just as mine does.
 In addition to the Holy Family and the angels there are shepherds, sheep, dogs, wise men and camels.
 But among the most basic there are the two most important animals, the cow or ox and the donkey, usually referred to as the ox and the ass.
 The ox or cow is, of course, the inhabitant of the stable where Mary and Joseph found refuge.
 The donkey represents the beast of burden that brought them to Bethlehem from Nazareth.
 And, according to my mother, who was raised on a farm, their breath helped to keep the Baby warm as He lay in the manger.

 So far, so good.
-However, nowhere in the New Testament descriptions of the birth of Jesus is there a single mention of these two animals (or any others, for that matter).
+However, nowhere in the New Testament descriptions of the birth of Jesus is there a single mention of these two animals (or any others, except for the sheep in the fields).
 So, where and when did they enter the story, at least visually?
-In order to find out, I have embarked on a quest of sorts, searching for the earliest images of the manger scene.
+In order to find out, I embarked on a quest of sorts, searching for the earliest images of the manger scene.

 Thus I can tell you that the ox and ass have appeared in every Nativity scene I have examined, going back to the fourth century!
 That is the time during which Christians felt free enough to make public art, no longer confining it to the household or to the veiled symbolism so frequent in the funerary art found in the catacombs.